danielang2020/danielang2020.github.io/practices/sentence.md

 - 2021 went by in the blink of an eye.

-- I want to know what makes you tick?
+- I want to know what makes you tick? / the reason you behave as you do

 > "Okay, so let's get two chocolate chips and one sugar."
 > "Lindsay, make it three chocolate chips.
 You have no idea how amazing they are."  ---   Ordering